 If you have been injured in a accident , navigating the insurance process can be tricky.
-There are many variables that will help determine which insurance company you will be applying to for accident benefits.
 In Ontario, there are strict timelines for applying for Accident Benefits, and it is important that you report your accident in a timely manner.
 There are exceptions; however, if you don’t file an accident report within seven days of your accident, you can be denied accident benefits coverage.
 Once you have reported your accident and requested an accident benefits package, it is important that you take your time and properly fill out the included OCF forms and return the completed package with thirty days .
 Our Ottawa injury lawyers like to help our clients with this task.
 We want to ensure that no stone is unturned and that our clients do not put themselves at risk of possible being denied coverage because of a small mistake that was made on their OCF forms.
 We often will remove this stress from our clients and fill our the accident benefits package with them.

 Sound simple enough ?
 Well, not quite.
 Determining which insurance company you should submit your application package to also needs to be determined.
 In most accidents, there are multiple insurance companies involved in an accident claim and it’s imperative the the accident benefits package is returned to the appropriate insurance company.

 A few determining factors when applying for Accident Benefits:

 Do you have your own insurance coverage ?
 If you do, then the package should be returned to your own insurance company.

 Are covered by someone else’s insurance policy ?
 Are you covered under your parent’s insurance policy or maybe your wife’s ?
 The accident benefits package package needs to go to whomever’s insurance policy you are covered under.